UniversalPropositions/tools/README.md

 Information about removed sentences is stored in log file.

 ### parsing.py
-Scripts executes stanza tokenization on a given list of sentences for a given language and produces output ConLLu file.
+Script executes stanza tokenization on a given list of sentences for a given language and produces output ConLLu file.

 ### word_alignment.py
-Scripts executes word alignments on two parallel ConLLu files for source and target language.
+Scripts executes word alignments on two parallel text files for source and target language.

 ## Python virtual environment
 Create python virtual environment: